 For more information about role groups and role assignment policies, see the following sections.

 Every administrator that manages Exchange Server needs to be assigned at least one or more roles.
 Administrators might have more than one role because they may perform job functions that span multiple areas in Exchange.
 For example, one administrator might manage both recipients and Exchange servers.
 In this case, that administrator might be assigned both the

 Mail Recipients and

 Exchange Servers roles.

 To make it easier to assign multiple roles to an administrator, Exchange Server includes role groups.
-Role groups are special universal security groups (USGs) used by Exchange Server that can contain Active Directory users, USGs, and other role groups.
+Role groups are special universal security groups (USGs) used by Exchange Server that can contain AD users, USGs, and other role groups.
 When a role is assigned to a role group, the permissions granted by the role are granted to all the members of the role group.
-This enables you to assign many roles to many role group members at once.
+This feature enables you to assign many roles to many role group members at once.
 Role groups typically encompass broader management areas, such as recipient management.
-They're used only with administrative roles, and not end-user roles.
+They're used only with administrative roles, and not with end-user roles.